iScsc/iscsc.fr/README.md

 ## Functionalities
 The main functionalities of the website at the moment are creating, reading and deleting posts on the blog section of the website.
 Posts are rendered in Markdown, with the [Github Flavored Markdown, GMF](https://github.com/remarkjs/remark-gfm).
+The authentication is now available.
+A user can sign up, and log in with an email and a password.
+Some actions in the blog, like creating and deleting articles need authentication.
+JWT and cookies allow the user to stay logged in.

 ### Create
-You should be able to create your post in the /createArticle route.
-Two options are available:
+You should be able to create your post in the /create-article route. **Creating a post requires authentication.**

+Two writing options are available:
 - Writing the post directly inside the form inputs
 - Submit a markdown file

 For the first option, no editor is available at the moment on the website, so writing a post directly from the Textarea field might be harsh.
 That is why the second way is recommended.
 A template is available for the markdown file submission.

 When creating a post, a preview is available on the right side of your browser.

-> Note: each created article will be assigned to the author 'alex', as I did not implemented the author functionality yet.
+The author assigned to the article will be the name of the authenticated user.

 ### Read
 Any article submitted by other users can be read through the /blog route.

 ### Delete
-You should be able to delete any article from the database. **Please, avoid deleting other people's articles, as the functionality that checks the author is not implemented yet.**
+You should be able to delete any article **you created** from the database.

+>Note: if you try to delete an article you did not write, it won't work but you won't recieve any error message.

 ## Setup
 You need to set up the frontend and backend applications to test the server.
 Here is a quick guide after cloning the repository: